 A protected species, numerous beavers live in the many waterways situated close to our rail lines.
 Particularly in Bavaria Beavers are spread with their territories across the entire region.
-In order to protect the rodents' habitats and be good neighbors, DB Netz is currently working to establish a dedicated preventive beaver management program in southern Germany.
+In order to protect the rodents' habitats and be good neighbors, DB InfraGO is currently working to establish a dedicated preventive beaver management program in southern Germany.

 Preventative measures for protecting habitats